Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 Bergsee DavosBergsee bei Davos (Foto: Schweiz Tourismus)

-Situated at 1560 metres (5118 feet) above sea level, Davos is the highest city in the Swiss Alps.
-It’s also an incredibly popular destination for hikers, skiers, bikers and outdoor lovers in general.
-During summer, three cable cars take you up into the mountains, where an extensive network of hiking trails awaits you.
-Combined, those trails expand to roughly 700 kilometres (435 miles), which should be enough to keep you busy for a day.
+Davos is located at an altitude of 1,560 meters above sea level and is the highest city in the Swiss Alps.
+It's a popular spot for hikers, skiers, bikers, and outdoor enthusiasts in general.
+During the summer, three cable cars take you up into the mountains, where you'll find an extensive network of hiking trails.
+Together, these paths stretch for about 700 kilometers—plenty to keep you busy for a day.

-However, if you’re not into hiking, you have other options to make most of your time in Davos.
-Like mountain biking, paragliding or taking a stroll to Lake Davos.
-If you’re visiting during winter, you’ve come to the right place to go skiing, snowshoeing, cross-country skiing or just going for a walk in the snow.
+If hiking isn’t your thing, there are plenty of other ways to spend your time in Davos.
+You could go mountain biking, paragliding, or take a stroll to Lake Davos.
+If you're visiting in winter, you’re in the right place.
+Davos offers skiing, snowshoeing, cross-country skiing, or just a nice walk in the snow.

-You have until later in the afternoon to mock around in Davos before it’s time to move on to Scuol.
-The train ride takes just over an hour and you’ll need to transfer in Landquart.
-You’ll notice that, even though it’s also situated in the Canton of Grisons, Scuol is quite different from Davos.
-It’s a good thing you’ve got another two days to explore the stunning Engadin region.
+You’ll have until late afternoon to enjoy Davos before heading to Scuol.
+The train ride takes just over an hour, and you’ll need to change trains in Landquart.
+You’ll notice that, even though Scuol is also in the canton of Graubünden, it feels quite different from Davos.
+Fortunately, you’ve got two days to explore the stunning Engadin region.

-The Engadine has to be one of the most magical places in Switzerland.
-Especially during autumn, when the leaves turn yellow, orange and red.
-But throughout the rest of the year, it’s just as fantastic a place to visit.
+The Engadin is undoubtedly one of the most magical places in Switzerland.
+Especially in autumn, when the leaves turn yellow, orange, and red.
+But even throughout the rest of the year, it's a fantastic spot.

-Your options to spend this free day in Scuol are similar to yesterday.
-Everything is focused on the outdoors, summer and winter.
-So find a hiking trail you like and spend the day exploring this region.
+Your options for spending this free day in Scuol are similar to yesterday.
+Once again, it's all about outdoor activities, whether it’s summer or winter.
+So, pick a hiking trail that you like and spend the day exploring this stunning region.

 Alternatively, you can head to one of the nearby villages.
-Two particularly pretty places we recommend are the villages of Sent and Guarda.
-Here, you’ll walk past some beautiful and typical to the Engadin region stone buildings.
+Two particularly lovely places we recommend are the villages of Sent and Guarda.
+Here, you’ll stroll past beautiful stone houses typical of the Engadin.

-In Scuol, you’ll also find the famous spa that people from all across Switzerland come to visit.
-Relax your muscles in the hot water and treat yourself to some relaxing hours.
+In Scuol, you can also visit the famous thermal baths, which attract visitors from all over Switzerland.
+Relax your muscles in the warm water and treat yourself to a few hours of unwinding.

 Brunnen Guarda DorfzentrumBrunnen im Dorfzentrum von Guarda (Foto: Graubünden Ferien Andrea Badrutt)